monotwo/payload-plugin-meta/README.md

 # Payload plugin meta (⚠️work in progress⚠️)

-This plugin is a an opinionated alternative to the [official payload seo plugin](https://www.npmjs.com/package/@payloadcms/plugin-seo).
+This plugin is a an opinionated alternative to the [official payload seo plugin](https://www.npmjs.com/package/@payloadcms/plugin-seo) for Payload 3+.

 ![CleanShot 2025-01-08 at 16 02 33@2x](https://github.com/user-attachments/assets/adcfed14-4fa8-449d-9298-87f069b087f4)